bogosorter/beetle/readme.md

 ## About

-*beetle* is a simple functional programming language with TypeScript-inspired syntax.
+*beetle* is a simple functional programming language.
 I make no pretense of being a knowledgeable language designer (linguist?), but I hope that tinkering around will teach me a little about compilers. *beetle*'s compiler is written in Haskell and outputs code in the LLVM Intermediate Representation.

 *beetle* programs consist of a number of assignments followed by a return expression (the program's output).
 As an example, consider this naive implementation of the *Red, Green, and Blue Tiles* problem from [Project Euler](https://projecteuler.net/problem=117):